alejandroaviles/gsm/README.md

 /MGPT$ ./gsm fnamePS=pkl_z05.dat zout=0.5 om=0.3 h=0.7 b1=0.7 bs=0.1 sFoG=-10 suffix=_run2
 ```

 computes the 2pcf for the linear input /gsm/Input/fnamePS=pkl_z05.dat at redshift z=0.5 with background cosmology h=0.7, Omega_m = 0.3.
 Lagrangian bias parameters linear: b1=0.7 and tidal bias bs=0.1 and EFT parameter sFoG=-10 in (Mpc/h)^2 units (this is the similar to Fingers of God EFT parameter).
-The output files will have a suffix _run2
+The output files will have a suffix _run2. (h, z and Omega_m are used only to calculate the logarithmic growth rate f.)

 Alternatively you can run the code with a parameters file: